jules2689/trudeau/trudeau/2020-04-18/pre_news.md

 The personal support workers forscared  go and work at a lot of these homes.
 So My fear was that My mother would die alone.
 She's unable to follow any sort of isolation.
 So it became a nightmare for me.
-Then I got a letter from the home stating that they're not going to be transporting the seniors who get sick to the hospital.
+Then I got a letter from the home stating that they're not going to be transporting the seniors WHO get sick to the hospital.
-In other words, a similar situation who gets the ventilator, I understand.
+In other words, a similar situation WHO gets the ventilator, I understand.
 But at that point there was -- you know, they were so low supplied with PPE.,  know, essentials.
 So when I heard families on tv and heard of families in a nightmare where a parent would die and they wouldn't even know where the parent went.
 So they were having nightmares about that.